tarwn/lessthandot-hugo/blogs/content/posts/2011-06-09-a-week-in-sybase-training-3.md

 dbcc checkdb, this calls the following dbcc command for every table

-…dbcc checktable
+...dbcc checktable

 dbcc checkalloc, this one will call these 3

-….dbcc tablealloc
+....dbcc tablealloc

-….dbcc indexalloc
+....dbcc indexalloc

-….dbcc textalloc
+....dbcc textalloc

 dbcc checkcatalog, this one checks the catalogs